Komal0055765/project-file/README.md

-Online Payment Analysis (Python)
+Online Payment Analysis Project
-About This Project

-This project is based on online payment data analysis using Python.
+This project is based on simple analysis of online payment methods using Python.
+It is created for practice and learning purpose.

-The main purpose of this project is to understand different payment methods and analyze their transaction amounts using simple Python concepts.
+In this project, a small dataset is used which contains different payment methods and their transaction amounts.

-Dataset Used:
+Dataset:

-The dataset is stored in a CSV file named:
+The dataset file name is payment_data.csv.

-payment_data.csv

-Columns in Dataset:
+It has two columns:

-payment_type – type of payment method

-transaction_amount – amount of each transaction
+payment_type – shows the type of payment method transaction_amount – shows the amount of each transaction

-The dataset is manually created for learning and practice.

-Tools Used

-Python

-Pandas

-Matplotlib

-VS Code / Jupyter Notebook

-Step by Step Working of Code
+Steps followed in the code:

-Step 1: Import Libraries
+Step 1:

-First, required libraries are imported to work with data and graphs.
+First, pandas and matplotlib libraries are imported.

-import pandas as pd
-import matplotlib.pyplot as plt

-Step 2: Load CSV File
+Step 2:

-The CSV file is read using pandas and stored in a DataFrame.
+The CSV file is loaded using pandas and stored in a dataframe.

-df = pd.read_csv("payment_data.csv")

-Step 3: Display Full Dataset
+Step 3:

-The complete dataset is printed in the output so that all records can be seen clearly.
+The complete dataset is printed in the output so that all rows can be seen.

-print(df.to_string(index=False))

-Step 4: Statistical Analysis
+Step 4:

-Basic statistical calculations are performed to understand the data better.

-Total number of transactions

-Total transaction amount

-Average transaction amount
+Statistical analysis is performed on the transaction_amount column.

-Maximum and minimum transaction values
+Total transactions, total amount, average, maximum and minimum values are calculated.

-Step 5: Bar Chart
+Step 5:
 A bar chart is created to show the total transaction amount for each payment method.

-This helps in comparing payment methods visually.

-Step 6: Pie Chart
+Step 6:
 A pie chart is created to show the usage distribution of payment methods.

-This represents how frequently each payment method is used.

-Result

-Using this project, we can easily understand:

-Which payment method is used more

-Which payment method has higher transaction value

-Graphs make the analysis easy and clear compared to raw data.

-Conclusion
+Output:
+The output shows the full dataset, statistical values, a bar chart and a pie chart.
+These graphs help to understand the data easily.

+Conclusion:
-This project helped me understand basic data analysis and visualization using Python.
+This project helped me understand how basic data analysis and visualization can be done using Python.
+It is a simple beginner level project.

-It is a simple project created for learning purposes and practical understanding of pandas and matplotlib.
+Author:
+Student Project